Why did you decide to attend UW-Parkside?

 Immerse yourself in the entire college/university experience.
 Academics is only one aspect of a time you will look back on fondly.
 Surround yourself with good people, and enjoy social activities, sports, etc. Get to know your professors as they will be there to guide far beyond graduation.

-Gilbert Atanasoff after getting his degree from Parkside in 1999 then got his Masters from Marquette in 2006.
-In 2017 after a divorce took his 2 little girls to Fort Collins Colorado where he started a Senior Helpers branch.
+Gilbert Atanasoff earned his degree from the University of Wisconsin–Parkside in 1999 and went on to complete his master’s degree at Marquette University in 2006.
+In 2017, following a divorce, he relocated with his two young daughters to Fort Collins, Colorado, where he opened a Senior Helpers branch.